-Prices are always subject to change but as a generalised rule, the Genius 9600 from Oral-B is normally the cheaper toothbrush at around $180 compared to the $210 of the DiamondClean Smart.
+Prices are always subject to change but as a generalized rule, the Genius 9600 from Oral-B is normally the cheaper toothbrush at around $180 compared to the $210 of the DiamondClean Smart.

 The Genius oddly has a recommended selling price of $299 compared to the $260 of the DiamondClean.
 Therefore the Oral-B is more heavily discounted.